trotzig/react-available-times/README.md

 - `calendars`: a list of calendars displayed in the dropdown at the top right.
 - `onChange`: a function called whenever a selection is made.
 Receives an array of objects, each with a `start` and an `end` date.
-- `onCalendarSelected`: a function called when the user is changing the filtering of calendars.
-Useful if you want to lazy-load a set of events.
-Gets called with a list of the calendar ids currently selected.
-- `onTimespanInit`: a function called when new weeks are initialized.
-Useful if you want to lazy-load events.
-Gets called with an object containing `start` and `end` dates of the whole timespan currently initialized.
+- `onEventsRequested`: a function called when new weeks are loaded.
+Hook in to this function to continuously feed events to the calendar view.
 - `initialSelections`: an array of pre-filled selections.
 Each object in the array needs a `start` and an `end` date.
 - `events`: calendar events, usually pulled from a different source (e.g. a